ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 As optimistic rollups are designed to run programs either written or compiled for the EVM, the off-chain VM incorporates many EVM design specs.
 Additionally, fraud proofs computed on-chain allows the Ethereum network to enforce the validity of state changes computed in the off-chain VM.

-Optimistic rollups are described as 'hybrid scaling solutions' because, while they exist as separate protocols, their security properties derive from Ethereum.
+Optimistic rollups are described as 'hybrid scaling solutions' because, while they exist as separate protocols, their security properties are derived from Ethereum.
 Among other things, Ethereum guarantees the correctness of a rollup’s off-chain computation and the availability of data behind the computation.
 This makes optimistic rollups more secure than pure off-chain scaling protocols (e.g., [sidechains](/developers/docs/scaling/sidechains/)) that do not rely on Ethereum for security.

 Optimistic rollups rely on the main Ethereum protocol for the following:

 ### Data availability {#data-availability}

 As mentioned, optimistic rollups post transaction data to Ethereum as `calldata`.
-Since the rollup chain's execution is based on submitted transactions, anyone can use this information—anchored on Ethereum’s base layer—to execute the rollup’s state and verify the correctness of state transitions. .
+Since the rollup chain's execution is based on submitted transactions, anyone can use this information—anchored on Ethereum’s base layer—to execute the rollup’s state and verify the correctness of state transitions.

 Data availability is critical because without access to state data, challengers cannot construct fraud proofs to dispute invalid rollup operations.
 With Ethereum providing data availability, the risk of rollup operators getting away with malicious acts (e.g., submitting invalid blocks) is reduced.